oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

   oracle/database-rac:21.3.0
 ```

-For details of all environment variables and parameters, please refer to section 6.
+For details of all environment variables and parameters, refer to section 6.

 ### Deploying Oracle RAC on Container with Oracle RAC Storage Container